-Exact Brick Floor Cleaning Regimen
+Weekly Brick Floor Cleaning

 Dealing With Brick Floor Dust

-Sometimes brick flooring will have a pale, fine dust that seems to emit from its surface.
+When new, sometimes brick flooring will have a pale, fine dust that seems to emit from its surface.
 This can cause a mess when tracked by feet to other floors.
-Usually this dust is caused by the use of muriatic acid to clean the brick after it was initially installed.
+Usually, this dust is caused by the use of muriatic acid to clean the brick after it was initially installed.

-Solving this problem is a matter of flushing the floor with clean water, one or more times, in order to remove any traces of the muriatic acid that remain in the grout lines.
+Solving this problem is a simple matter of flushing the floor with clean water, one or more times, to remove all traces of the muriatic acid that remain in the grout lines.
 You can do this with a damp mop or a sponge, repeating until the dusting effect stops completely.

 Cleaning Brick Patio Flooring

 When this happens, you can apply cleansing agents directly to grout lines with a scrub brush.
-In extreme cases you can also completely remove and reinstall the grout.
+In extreme cases, you can also completely remove and reinstall the grout.